Greginkansas/-openhab-openhab1wiki/Netatmo-Binding.md

 The Netatmo binding integrates the Netatmo Personal Weather Station into openHAB.
 Its different modules allow you to measure temperature, humidity, air pressure, carbon dioxide concentration in the air, as well as the ambient noise level.
 Since 1.9 the Netatmo Welcome Camera is also supported, it is a home camera with face recognition.
 It notifies you when it sees someone it knows, but also when it sees a stranger.

-See http://www.netatmo.com/ for details on their product.
+See information below to obtain the necessary informations to setup your Netatmo Gear, also see http://www.netatmo.com/ for details on their product.

 # Configuration
 ## Pre setup